 We believe that Stryker Instruments has the dominant market share position.
-Cardinal Health, Inc., though having FDA concurrence has only recently started advertising its product.
 We also believe competing products are used in select procedures and often in some, but not all, surgical procedures.

 Current Competition, Technology, and Costs

 Single Use Canisters

 In the U.S., glass reusable containers are infrequently used as their high initial cost, frequent breakage and costs of reprocessing are typically more costly than single use high impact plastic canisters, even when disposal is factored in.
 Each single use glass canister costs roughly \$8.00 each while the high impact plastic canisters cost \$2.00 - \$3.00 each and it is estimated that a range of two to eight canisters are used in each procedure, depending on the operation.